hydra/componentmanager/README.md

 it's also possible to then:

-6) check your inventory against the selected BOM components.
+8) check your inventory against the selected BOM components.
-7) order new/out-of-stock parts, sometimes by uploading the resulting 'bom-cost.csv' to a supplier.
+9) order new/out-of-stock parts, sometimes by uploading the resulting 'bom-cost.csv' to a supplier.

 Limitations
 ===========
 PurchaseCombiner
- * Always start with an empty sheet, currently it doesn't handle duplicates and just inserts rows.
+ * Doesn't handle duplicates and just inserts rows, see workflow.
- - Supports LCSC, Mouser, Farnell.
-Digikey is planned.
+ - Digikey and Arrow support is planned.
  + It's still much quicker than doing it manually.

 BOMCost